-Section 4: "Remuneration of the Executive Officers of Bombardier" on pages 22 to 52 of this Management Proxy Circular provides a lot of meaningful information on the various elements of the executive compensation policy of Bombardier.
+Section 4: "Remuneration of the Executive Officers of Bombardier" on pages 22 to 59 of this Circular provides a lot of meaningful information on the various elements of the executive compensation policy of Bombardier.

-The Board of Directors of Bombardier has decided, during its meeting on March 30, 2011, to implement advisory, but non-binding, votes on executive compensation (otherwise known as "Say on Pay").
-Thus, the shareholders of the Corporation, during their annual meeting on May 10, 2012, will be called to vote "FOR" or "AGAINST" the adoption of the following resolution with respect to Bombardier's approach to executive compensation:
+The Board has decided, during its meeting on March 30, 2011, to implement advisory, but non-binding, votes on executive compensation (otherwise known as "Say on Pay").
+Thus, the shareholders of the Corporation will be called, during the Meeting, to vote "FOR" or "AGAINST" the adoption of the following resolution with respect to Bombardier's approach to executive compensation:

-"RESOLVED, on an advisory basis and not to diminish the role and responsibilities of the Board of Directors of Bombardier Inc., that the shareholders of Bombardier Inc. accept the approach to executive compensation disclosed in the Management Proxy Circular delivered in advance of the annual meeting of the shareholders of Bombardier Inc. held on May 10, 2012".
+"RESOLVED, on an advisory basis and not to diminish the role and responsibilities of the Board of Directors of Bombardier Inc., that the shareholders of Bombardier Inc. accept the approach to executive compensation disclosed in the Management Proxy Circular delivered in advance of the annual meeting of the shareholders of Bombardier Inc. held on May 9, 2013".

-Since this is an advisory resolution, the results will not be binding on the Board of Directors of Bombardier.
-However, the members of its Human Resources and Compensation Committee will take into account the results of the vote when reviewing, in the future, executive compensation philosophy, policies, programs or arrangements.
+Since this is an advisory resolution, the results will not be binding on the Board.
+However, the members of its Human Resources and Compensation Committee (the "HRCC") will take into account the results of the vote when reviewing, in the future, executive compensation philosophy, policies, programs or arrangements.

-The results of the vote will also be included in the report on voting results to be posted on the SEDAR website, at www.sedar.com, following the annual meeting of shareholders of Bombardier on May 10, 2012.
+The results of the vote will also be included in the report on voting results to be posted on the SEDAR website, at www.sedar.com, following the Meeting.

-The Board of Directors of Bombardier recommends to its shareholders and their proxyholders to VOTE FOR the adoption of this non-binding advisory resolution on Bombardier's approach to executive compensation.
+The Board recommends to its shareholders and their proxyholders to VOTE FOR the adoption of this non-binding advisory resolution on Bombardier's approach to executive compensation.